FieldTracks/applications/Readme.md

-Ths git repo contains all files needed to create a Docker image hosting an environment.
+This git repo contains all files needed to create a Docker image hosting an environment.
 Typically, environments can be started in the cloud or locally.

 `run.sh` provides an example for starting a Docker container.
 It executes: